mrsimoes/hlnsync/README.md

 Most _lnsync_ commands accept offline trees as well as local directory.
 For example, an offline tree may be used as the source to reorganize a target directory according to a certain pattern.

-Via a config file, specfic options may be applied to online trees matching a glob pattern.
+Via a config file, specific options may be applied to online trees matching a glob pattern.

 To describe a tree: `lnsync info <LOCATION>`.